hidayatulnajwa/Data-Analyst-Portfolio/README.md

 # Portfolio Projects
-## Below is a selection of my projects in SQL, Excel, and Tableau:
+## Below is a selection of my projects in SQL, Excel, Power BI and Tableau:

 ### (SQL + Power BI) Pakistan E-commerce Q3 Dashboard